-- In jurisdictions where the external auditor is prohibited by law or regulation from using internal auditors to provide direct assistance, it is relevant for the group auditors to consider whether the prohibition also extends to component auditors and, if so, to address this in the communication to the component auditors28. - A32.
+- A31.
+In jurisdictions where the external auditor is prohibited by law or regulation from using internal auditors to provide direct assistance, it is relevant in the circumstances of a group audit, for the group auditor to consider whether the prohibition also extends to component auditors and, if so, to address this in the communication to the component auditors. - A32.
 As stated in paragraph A7 of this SSA, objectivity refers to the ability to perform the proposed work without allowing bias, conflict of interest or undue influence of others to override professional judgments.
-In evaluating the existence and significance of threats to the objectivity of an internal auditor, the following factors may be relevant: - The extent to which the internal audit function's organizational status and relevant policies and procedures support the objectivity of the internal auditors29. - Family and personal relationships with an individual working in, or responsible for, the aspect of the entity to which the work relates. - Association with the division or department in the entity to which the work relates. - Significant financial interests in the entity other than remuneration on terms consistent with those applicable to other employees at a similar level of seniority.
+In evaluating the existence and significance of threats to the objectivity of an internal auditor, the following factors may be relevant: - The extent to which the internal audit function's organizational status and relevant policies and procedures support the objectivity of the internal auditors. - Family and personal relationships with an individual working in, or responsible for, the aspect of the entity to which the work relates. - Association with the division or department in the entity to which the work relates. - Significant financial interests in the entity other than remuneration on terms consistent with those applicable to other employees at a similar level of seniority.